inseq-team/inseq/README.md

 Inseq has been used in various research projects.
 A list of known publications that use Inseq to conduct interpretability analyses of generative models is shown below.

 > [!TIP]
-> Last update: June 2024.
+> Last update: August 2024.
 Please open a pull request to add your publication to the list.

 <details>
   <summary><b>2023</b></summary>